futufeld/brainfunc/README.md

 ```

 The `main` function need only print a message to the user about the input it expects, obtain that input, then pass it to the `process` function.

+## Reference Implementation

+A reference implementation of Brainfunc can be found [in this repository](./brainfunk.hs).